 - Part can be printed directly from the 3D model without the need for a drawing

-- Prototypes can be made quicker allowing designers to check different iterations resulting in quicker design cycle phase
+- Prototypes can be made quicker, allowing designers to check different iterations resulting in a quicker design cycle phase

-- Less tooling for smaller batches compared to traditional machining
+- No or less tooling for smaller batches compared to traditional machining

 - Production tooling can be printed